 - granulated sugar - Adds structure and sweetness to the cookies.
 It enhances browning and helps create crisp edges on the cookies.

 - eggs - Eggs add stability and moistness to your cookies.
 Use large eggs in this recipe.

-- baking soda – When baking soda is combined with an acid like brown sugar, it creates carbon dioxide gas, providing lift, making your cookies puff up so they aren’t flat.
+- baking soda - When baking soda is combined with an acid like brown sugar, it creates carbon dioxide gas, providing lift, and making your cookies puff up so they aren't flat.

 - baking powder - The baking soda will help to neutralize the acid and create lift but if too much is added to a recipe it can make your cookies taste metallic, so baking powder is added to provide a little more lift.

 - salt - Balances out the sweetness and enhances the peanut butter flavor.

 - 2 tablespoon (ice cream) scoop - This is optional but really helpful!
 I used a medium OXO Good Grips cookie scoop.
 It's actually slightly smaller than 2 tablespoons.